 Anyway, as I mentioned before, I have been working with Adsterra for a few years already, so I’m pretty confident to say they have paid me on time every single month.
 To date, I’ve been paid over $20,000 from Adsterra alone in the years I’ve been using them.

 Their NET 15 payments usually arrive during the week.
 So if the 1st or 16th day of the month happens during the weekend the payments will be moved to Monday.
 If for some reason they think the payments could be delayed some extra days they always publish a note in the dashboard to let you know in advance (e.g. Christmas days or some worldwide bank holiday).

-I can’t really complain at all with their payments.
+I can’t really complain at all about their payments.
 Get started with Adsterra here.

 Their support is very friendly and I’m proud to say I have even made some good friends and connections with the managers on both the publisher and advertiser side of Adsterra.